By Alex Morgan, Senior AI Tools Analyst

 What Is Stroke Rehabilitation?

 Stroke rehabilitation refers to the therapies and treatments aimed at assisting patients in recovering lost functions following a stroke.
 It addresses physical impairments, cognitive challenges, and can include occupational and speech therapy, as well as the administration of neuropharmaceuticals.
 This not only matters because of the high number of strokes occurring annually but also because nearly 80% of stroke survivors suffer some form of brain injury, as reported by the American Stroke Association.
 Think of stroke rehabilitation as a “reset button” for the brain—using targeted drugs and therapies to restore what was lost.
-To learn more about the significance of neuropharmaceuticals, check out our article on 5 Reasons Python Remains Essential Even as AI Dominates Coding.

 How UCLA’s Breakthrough Works in Practice